 There is another side of Chapin that’s also shown in the documentary: the family man.
 And, as his son Jason Chapin told us, it was a very big family.
 (Click on the media bar below to hear Jason Chapin)

-Harry Chapin: When in Doubt, Do Something is now playing in theaters and virtual cinemas, and it will be available for streaming on most digital platforms October 30.
+Harry Chapin: When in Doubt, Do Something is now available for streaming on most digital platforms.